whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 The  script has  been developed  with Python  2.7.12 and  it has  been tested with versions from 2.7.10 to  2.7.13.
-It should work with newer versions  of series  2 Python,  and it  is likely  that it  works with earlier versions of the 2.7. series.
+It should work with newer versions  of series  2 Python.

+If for some  reason you have an  earlier version of Python  2, such as Python 2.6,  you shall  have compatibility issues.
+(This is  the case when you use the default Python  on certain releases of CentOS or RHEL ver.
+6.)
+It is always possible on those systems to set up Python 2.7.x in parallel, consult the documentation of your system.

 -On Linux systems, use your package manager, e.g. "apt-get install python".
 -On Windows systems, download the installer from